davidagler/lightcv/README.md

 ---
 # LightCV

 LightCV is a LaTeX class for creating a simple CV or resume.
 It is based on the article class, with additions for a CV.
 There are several good (and probably better) CV classes and packages available.
 Some include: [biblatex-cv](https://ctan.org/pkg/biblatex-cv), [cv](https://ctan.org/pkg/cv), [EuropeCV](https://ctan.org/pkg/europecv), [moderncv](https://ctan.org/pkg/moderncv?lang=en), [currvita](https://ctan.org/pkg/currvita), [simplecv](https://ctan.org/pkg/simplecv), and [readablecv](https://ctan.org/pkg/readablecv).
 All are worth checking out.
 I wanted to try to see how \LaTeX\ classes worked so I created this for myself.
-I am sharing it here in case it is useful to others.
+I am sharing it here in case because it is fun and maybe will be useful to others.

 ## Usage